uniwebcms/website-components-template/README.md

 The simplest build-and-deploy approach is to [use the included GitHub workflow](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/build_and_deploy_with_gh_actions.md), which uses GitHub Pages for hosting the distribution files.
 Another good option is to [use Cloudflare Pages](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/prod_distribution.md); it's free but you must create an account first.

 ⏱️It only takes a minute to configure the build and deploy tasks.
 Once configured, new commits to the `main` branch will perform new deployments automatically.
-For development, it is recommended to work on a `develop` branch and only merge it into `main` when the code is ready to be released.
+For development, it is recommended to [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) named `develop` and make all your commits to it.
+When ready to release a production version of your modules, [merge](https://nira.com/how-to-merge-branches-in-github/) the `develop` branch into `main` branch so that the build-and-deploy workflow is triggered from the `main` branch.

 ## Quick start for development